fujaba/fulibFx/README.md

 elements to the SceneBuilder.
 The simplest way is to build your project and then add the jar file by clicking on the small gear icon next to the search bar and selecting "JAR/FXML Manager".
 Then you can add the jar file by clicking on the "Add Library/FXML from file system" button.

+### 6. My tests fail
+Tests using TestFX (especially headless) are janky in general.
+This isn't really a problem of the framework but rather a problem of TestFX itself.
+Some tips to avoid problems:
+- Set the stage size to a fixed size (e.g. 1600x900) to avoid out of view elements.
+- Use `stage.requestFocus()` to focus the stage before running the test.
+- Minimize other windows to avoid interference (yes, I know this is stupid).